2020 Election Dates

 The following are examples of proof of residence (and may be provided in electronic format):

-- A real estate tax bill or receipt for the current year or the year preceding the date of the election
+- A real property tax bill or receipt for the current year or the year preceding the date of the election

-- Gas, electric, or telephone (utility bill) for the period commencing not earlier than 90 days before election day
+- A utility bill for the period commencing not earlier than 90 days before the day registration is made

-- Check or other document issued by a unit of the government
+- A check or other document issued by a unit of government

 REGISTER AT TOWN HALL